Interstate Vs Exide Car Battery

 Terminal Location

 The positive terminal location of a battery is also essential to consider when choosing a new car battery.
 The positive terminal location of a battery determines where the positive terminal is located on the battery.
-Exide orbital batteries have a positive terminal location of Top-Right.
+Exide orbital batteries have a positive terminal location on Top-Right.
 In contrast, Interstate MTZ batteries have a Positive Terminal on the Right Side and a Negative Terminal on the Left Side.

 Our Observation

-The main difference between Exide and Interstate Car Battery is in the reserve capacity.
+The main difference between Exide and Interstate Car Battery is reserve capacity.
 Exide orbital has a reserve capacity of 80 minutes, while Interstate MTZ provides 125 minutes of reserve capacity.
 The observations we made while researching these two types of batteries were that Interstate MTZ batteries are typically better for vehicles that need a lot of power.

 They also have a higher CCA, voltage, and extended warranty when compared to Exide orbital batteries.
 However, Exide orbital batteries are a good choice for vehicles with limited space because they have a smaller group size.
 If you’re looking for a battery with large dimensions, then you should choose an Interstate MTZ battery.